Daniel Trickett-Smith

 Daniel Thomas Trickett-Smith (born 8 September 1995) is an English footballer who plays as an attacking midfielder for club Hednesford Town.

 Liverpool signed him from Crewe Alexandra for a fee of £300,000 in 2012, and he turned professional at the club the following year.
 He spent three years at Anfield without making a first-team appearance.
 He then spent two seasons with American United Soccer League side Sacramento Republic before returning to England to join Leek Town in September 2017.
 He was signed by Port Vale in January 2019 and loaned back to Leek Town.

 He joined Curzon Ashton on loan in September 2019 to FC United of Manchester in February 2020 and again to Leek Town in October 2020.
 He featured in three cup games during his two-and-a-half seasons at Vale Park before rejoining Leek Town in July 2021.
 He played for Leek on the losing side of the 2023 and 2024 Staffordshire Senior Cup finals and helped the club to win the Northern Premier League Division One West title in the 2023–24 campaign.
-He joined Hednesford Town in June 2024 and helped the club to win the Northern Premier League Division One West play-offs in 2025.
+He joined Hednesford Town in June 2024 and helped the club to win both the Northern Premier League Division One West play-offs and Premier Division play-offs in 2025 and 2026.